andre-st/dotfiles/README.md

 	  Network diagrams, high level software designs / architectures, book summaries (semi-formal sketchnoting)
 - **Prototyping:**
     - lo-fi throw-away UI or poster prototypes via _paper prototyping_:
-        - pen & paper still the best usability (maybe there are Tablet apps for pencil sketching)
+        - pen & paper & electric eraser still the best usability (maybe there are Tablet apps for pencil sketching), there are people who take it to the extreme again, with cutting out etc (YouTube)
         - DIN A4 paper folded several times creates the outlines of multiple smartphones
           (though, I prefer my DIN A5 professional diary notebook)
-        - there are people who take it to the extreme again, with cutting out etc (YouTube)
-        - I'm fond of my electric eraser
         - photographed for the archive
     - todo: design system / moodboard
 - **Programming:**